ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to control how data is scheduled and processed by the transport protocols in the Connection.
 Therefore a message context containing these properties can be passed to the Send Action.
 For other uses of the message context, see {{msg-ctx}}.

-Note that message properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
+Note that Message Properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
 All data blocks associated with a single Message share properties specified in the Message Contexts.
 For example, it would not make sense to have the beginning of a Message expire, but allow the end of a